-The laboratory of Peng-Sheng Chen, MD, is part of the Krannert Institute of Cardiology, Division of Cardiology, Department of Medicine at IU School of Medicine.
+The Chen Lab, led by Peng-Sheng Chen, MD, is part of the Krannert Institute of Cardiology, Division of Cardiology, Department of Medicine at IU School of Medicine.
 The primary interest of the laboratory is to advance science related to cardiac arrhythmias.
 Members of the laboratory also collaborate widely within the institute and provide basic science support to various basic science and clinical research programs.

 Research in the Alves Lab focuses on the interdisciplinary development of translational technologies, treatments and techniques that can be used to have a positive impact on people’s lives.
 A chemical and bimolecular engineer, Nathan Alves, PhD, encourages researchers to apply engineering principles and designs to create translational technologies for clinical implementation.